 Read more about other exchanges

 Binance is less than 6 months old exchange but as our Binance exchange review shows, it swiftly became number 1 exchange worldwide.
 Bitstamp is one of the oldest cryptocurrency exchanges.
 Read our Bitstamp review here.
 HitBTC is one of the largest cryptocurrency exchanges.
 Read our HitBTC review here.
 Cryptopia is a small exchange that is known for being the place less known coins with smaller caps come out first.
 Here is our review of Cryptopia.
 Kraken is top 10 exchange for the last 3 years which lead us to write our Kraken review.
 Poloniex is another large crypto exchange – read our guide and review of Poloniex.
 Bittrex is an exchange with most altcoin-bitcoin pairs and we cover ins and outs of Bittrex in this article.
 Kucoin is fast-growing asian exchange – read our Kucoin exchange review here.
 Bitfinex is where the big guns and whales trade – read more on Bitfinex in this review article.
 Europeans like Bitpanda exchange as our article on it explains in more detail.
 You can choose the best coin exchange by reading this article.
-Read here how you can quickly convert other coins to bitcoin and the other way around.
 Our recommendation is always check if Coinbase is available for your country and buy there – as it is by far the safest and best regulated bitcoin exchange.
 Coinbase is trustworthy and has acceptable fees and it is a leading platform for buying BTC.
 If Coinbase doesn’t support your country, use Cex.io – read how Cex.io works – it is a good Coinbase alternative.
 Coinmama is also safe exchange for buying cryptocurrencies – click here to visit Coinmama.
 If your country is not available on Coinbase – check for best Coinbase alternatives (such as Cexio and Indacoin – see here Indacoin exchange review) and buy BTC on one of those exchanges.
 You can always exchange your coins on Changelly (see if Changelly is legit place to trade crypto), instantly and directly to bitcoin.

 Binance is less than 6 months old exchange but as our Binance exchange review shows, it swiftly became number 1 exchange worldwide.